silvestrodecaro/microsoft-account-creator/README.md

 ### CAPTCHA

-Currently, automatic CAPTCHA solving is not supported.
-You need to solve the CAPTCHA manually when prompted.
+The automatic CAPTCHA solving feature is no longer supported.
+Following a removal request from the CAPTCHA provider previously included in this repository, I have decided to exclude any CAPTCHA solver from this project.
+Don't worry - you can easily solve the CAPTCHA manually when prompted during the account creation process.

 ### Proxy